VegaDeftwing/OpGuidesHugoSrc/content/_index.md

 [Opinionated Design](/design/basics) is split into two sections.
 The first aims to help you not suck at art™ and the second is a stroll though making a website like this one.

-[Opinionated Philosophy](/phil/basic-phil) is ~~a place for me to screm my opinions into the void~~  an attempt to apply philosophical ideas and reasoning to modern problems.
+[Opinionated Philosophy](/phil/basic-phil) is ~~a place for me to scream my opinions into the void~~  an attempt to apply philosophical ideas and reasoning to modern problems.

 The [Interviews](/interviews/interviews) section will introduce you to some kick ass engineers, musicians, and kool kids from all walks of life.